 Active SET members who have achieved Qualified Teacher Learning and Skills status and who have been allocated a TRN will be recognised as qualified teachers in England.
 This recognition does not extend to other parts of the UK.

-No, it is not; in order to receive a TRN, you must be added to the DfE’s central record of qualified teachers.
-It includes every person with a TRN, and indicates whether they are, or are not, a qualified teacher.
+In order to receive a TRN, you must be added to the DfE’s central record of qualified teachers.
+It includes every person with a TRN, and indicates whether they hold qualified teacher status (QTS).

-If you do not want to appear on DfE records, you will need to notify SET by emailing dataprotection@etfoundation.co.uk.
-We will then ensure your data is not shared with the TRA and you will not be allocated a TRN.
+If you do not want to be issued with a TRN and appear on DfE records, you will need to notify SET as soon as possible by emailing dataprotection@etfoundation.co.uk.
+We will then ensure your data is not shared with the DfE and you will not be allocated a TRN for the purposes of recording that you hold QTS via QTLS status and active SET membership.

 Having a TRN is not in itself evidence of being a qualified teacher nor does its configuration indicate whether someone is, or is not, a qualified teacher.
 A teacher only ever has one TRN, and that number is retained indefinitely.
 If you already have a TRN, you should not therefore be allocated a new one.
 You can find out more about TRNs at on the government's TRN webpage.